Space Construction: The Industry’s New Frontier

 Gravity is what allows the layers of 3-D printed material to “stick” as they’re printed and dried.
 Without the forces ensuring that objects lay properly as they’re being printed, it’s more common for 3-D printed objects to be defective.

-Another printer problem caused by zero gravity conditions is structural and design inaccuracy. accuracy.
+Another printer problem caused by zero gravity conditions is structural and design inaccuracy.
 The slightest mistake in a design or a hiccup during printing can cause an item to be structurally compromised, which in turn can be a recipe for disaster when printing essential tools in the life-or-death vacuum of space.

 In an effort to solve these zero gravity obstacles, a company called Made In Space partnered with NASA to develop a special 3-D printer called the Additive Manufacturing Facility (AMF).